jpickell/dotfiles/README.md

 **.gvimrc**
 ---
 - Added a couple of nice features:
-   1. Mapped <Leader> b to enable on the fly switching from dark to light backgrounds.
+   1. Mapped &lt;Leader&gt; b to enable on the fly switching from dark to light backgrounds.
-   2. Mapped <Leader> z to toggle "Zen Mode" - a super simple distraction free full screen mode.
+   2. Mapped &lt;Leader&gt; z to toggle "Zen Mode" - a super simple distraction free full screen mode.

 **.emacs**